 Requirements: Intern candidates should be comfortable working with individuals from diverse ethnic and religious backgrounds as well as individuals with limited English proficiency.
 Candidates should be eager to learn from others and engage both one on one and in a classroom setting with the Refugee population in Indianapolis.
-Intern candidates must have adequate and reliable transportation with the ability and willingness to visit clients in their home and in the community.
+Intern candidates must have adequate and reliable transportation with the ability and willingness to visit clients in their homes and in the community.

 Introduction to the JCC

 The Marketing Internship position supports the marketing department with several important and value-added assignments within the communications, marketing, and graphic design functional areas.
-Depending on the level of experience, the intern may take a project from start to finish, or participate in many projects to contribute to the department’s overall work process.
+Depending on the level of experience, the intern may take a project from start to finish or participate in many projects to contribute to the department’s overall work process.
 By the end of the experience, the intern will have added meaningful work samples to his/her portfolio.

 Duties and Responsibilities:

-Graphic Design: This position will assist in the production of design materials and meeting the needs of internal clients at the JCC and at the Jewish Federation of Greater Indianapolis.
-Responsibilities may include working on the production of materials (using Adobe InDesign & Photoshop) for upcoming events via print (e.g., posters, flyers, handouts, ads, signage) and electronic (e.g., eSignature, website, eBlast, social media) channels.
-As well, this position may participate in other aspects of the work flow: planning, concepts, design, output and/or printer estimates.
+Graphic Design: This function designs materials for multiple departments like Fitness, Tennis, Aquatics, Education, and Arts.
+Responsibilities may include working on materials (using Adobe InDesign & Photoshop) for upcoming events via print (e.g., posters, flyers, handouts, ads, signage) and electronic (e.g., eSignature, website, eBlast, social media) channels.
+As well, this position may participate in other aspects of the workflow: planning, concepts, design, and output.

-Enrolled in a college program, junior or senior level status.
+- Enrolled in a college program, junior or senior-level status.
 Seeking a degree in Visual Communications, Marketing, or Graphic Design is preferred.

-An ability to manage time and multi-task.
+- An ability to manage time and multi-task.

-Good verbal communications skills.
+- Good verbal communication skills.

-Compensation is $11/hour.
+- Compensation is $11/hour.

-Ability to work with Wordpress is preferred.
+- The ability to work with WordPress is preferred.

-Photography experience a plus.
+- Photography experience a plus.

 How to Apply: